-Summer is an extremely popular time to visit Como Park Zoo & Conservatory.
+Summer can be a very popular time to visit Como Park Zoo & Conservatory.
 Yes, you might have to fight a few crowds — especially on the weekends — but the attractions are, in our opinion, worth it.
-This season, Como is at its best with carousel rides, live music, lawn games, summer blooms and more.
-That’s why we made this Como Park Summer Checklist Here are ten things to put on your checklist to make a day of it when visiting the animals:
+Summer season finds Como is at its best with carousel rides, live music, lawn games, summer blooms and more.
+To help make the most of your visit, we’ve created this handy Como Park Zoo “Summer Checklist”.
+A few important things to note:

-Como Park Summer Checklist:
+Como Park Zoo Summer Checklist:

 Did you know that Nagasaki, Japan is a sister city to Saint Paul?
-Take advantage of the warm weather and meander through this beautiful garden that symbolizes peace.
+Take advantage of the warm summer weather and meander through this beautiful garden that symbolizes peace.
 Its tranquil paths, plants and rock bridges may even chill out your kids!
 Open daily with Conservatory hours.